 Requests for clinical privileges for dentists are processed in the same manner as all other privilege requests.
-Privileges for surgical procedures performed by dentists and/or oromaxillofacial surgeons will require that all dental patients receive a basic medical evaluation (history and physical) by a member of the medical staff with privileges to perform such an evaluation, which will be recorded in the medical record.
-Oromaxillofacial surgeons may be granted the privilege of performing a history and physical on their own patients upon submission of documentation of completion of an accredited postgraduate residency in oromaxillofacial surgery and demonstrated current competence.
+Privileges for surgical procedures performed by dentists and/or oromaxillofacial surgeons will require that all dental patients receive a basic medical evaluation (history and physical) by a practitioner with privileges to perform such an evaluation, which will be recorded in the medical record.